ludocavalieri/Vision-Based-Navigation-for-a-Planetary-Rover/README.md

 >To maintain the controller active, click on the GUI.

 ### Perform visual odometry and evaluate its performance
+The Visual Odometry procedure is implemented in [VOnode.py](vision_based_nav/scripts/VOnode.py), which subscribes to the image topics on which the ZED 2i stereo camera mounted on the model publishes the acquired images.
+It then publishes the retrieved pose as a PoseStamped message and the transform between the world  frame and the rover frame as a tf.
-The Visual Odometry procedure is implemented in [VOnode.py](vision_based_nav/scripts/VOnode.py).
-To test the pipeline's performance, run [LocalizationTest.py](vision_based_nav/scripts/LocalizationTest.py), which returns a plot of the ground truth and reconstructed trajectories, a plot of the trajectory and orientation errors, and the values of the following metrics: RMSE, RMSE relative to path length, mean orientation error relative to path length.
+To test the pipeline's performance, run [LocalizationTest.py](vision_based_nav/scripts/LocalizationTest.py), which returns a plot of the ground truth and reconstructed trajectories, a plot of the trajectory and orientation errors, and the values of the follwing performance metrics: RMSE, RMSE relative to path length, mean orientation error relative to path length.
 To run the odometry node and evaluate its performance, run the following commands from terminal:
 ~~~
 rosrun vision_based_nav VOnode.py